ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

-The distinction between user data and cryptographic data provides a valuable separation of concerns, given that the protocol document does not provide a mechanism for a service operator to convey its access control policy to a Transparency Log.
+The distinction between user data and cryptographic data provides a valuable separation of concerns, given that the protocol document does not provide a mechanism for a service operator to convey its access control policy to a transparency log.
 That is: pruning user data can be done entirely by application-defined code, while pruning cryptographic data can be done entirely by KT-specific code as a subsequent operation.

 # Security Guarantees

-A user that correctly verifies a proof from the Transparency Log (and does any required monitoring afterwards) receives a guarantee that the Transparency Log operator executed the label-value lookup correctly, and in a way that's globally consistent with what it has shown all other users.
+A user that correctly verifies a proof from the transparency log (and does any required monitoring afterwards) receives a guarantee that the transparency log operator executed the label-value lookup correctly, and in a way that's globally consistent with what it has shown all other users.
 That is, when a user searches for a label, they're guaranteed that the result they receive represents the same